Ritam1504/Ritam1504/README.md

 ## 🔹 Fun Fact

-> I blend **bioinformatics and computational drug design** with systems biology to find solutions in precision medicine 🚀
+> I enjoy combining **computational biology with practical drug design** and exploring new bioinformatics tools to automate research workflows. 🚀